rapidsai/docs/resources/git.md

 ### Approach

 Our development approach involves using the `main` branch as the main development branch.
-When a release occurs it will use the [Versioning and Tagging]({% link resources/versions.md %}) and [Release]({% link releases/process.md %}) proceedures.
+When a release occurs it will use the [Versioning and Tagging]({% link resources/versions.md %}) and [Release]({% link releases/process.md %}) procedures.

 ### Development workflow